Making money from your website isn’t a myth. It’s doable by anyone.

-22. Use content lockers – ‘Content locking’ is similar to hiding or protecting pieces of content until a visitor takes some action to redeem it.
+22. Use content lockers – ‘Content locking’ is similar to hiding or protecting pieces of content until a visitor takes some action to redeem them.
 For example, maybe you want them to pay a small amount, or perhaps click on an advertisement.

 23. Display audio ads – These are relatively new and are becoming increasingly more common.
-Personally, I haven’t tried it.
-But I have read some articles and it definitely looks promising.

 24. Sell an e-book – This one is a no-brainer.
 Many people sell e-books through their site.
 Some examples: If you have a website about recipes and cooking, you can easily create and sell your own recipe book.
 The same applies to almost every niche.

 25. Create a conference around your website – Lots of work but a huge potential payoff as well.